 - Carrie Jaquith, Vice President, Digital Product Manager at Lazard

-- Etugo Nwokah, Vice President, Product at Zipari, and former Chief Product Officer of WellMatch + iTriage (an Aetna business)
+- Etugo Nwokah, Senior Vice President, Product Management at Zipari.
+Formerly Chief Product Officer of WellMatch + iTriage (an Aetna business)

-- Eric Feige, Head of Fintech Services at Magenic, and former digital leader at J.P.
+- Eric Feige, Managing Director, VShift.
+Formerly Head of Fintech Services at Magenic and former digital leader at J.P.
 Morgan, Prudential, KPMG and Deloitte

-- Benzi Ronen, Founder and CEO of Farmigo and former Vice President of Product Management at SAP
+- Benzi Ronen, CEO of Indose.
+Formerly Founder and CEO of Farmigo and former Vice President of Product Management at SAP

 Each panelist drew on his or her experiences to explain how product teams can balance quality and velocity.
 Below are the four main takeaways.

 Not all decisions carry the same weight, Ronen explained, so make costs an explicit conversation.
 Talk with stakeholders, leadership, and junior employees about the ramifications of a wrong decision.
-If consequences are trivial or contained, then consider a high-velocity approach.
+If consequences are trivial or contained, then consider a high velocity decision making approach.
 If the potential fallout is enormous, then proceed with caution.

-Ronen believes that without explicit cost-benefit analyses though, product teams quickly default to the status quo, which is often an unnecessary abundance of caution.
+Ronen believes that without explicit cost-benefit analysis, product teams quickly default to the status quo, which is often an unnecessary abundance of caution.
 Of course, costs are only one side of the ‘cost-benefit’ equation.
-To successfully achieve a high velocity, it’s important for product leaders to also advocate for its benefits.
+To successfully achieve high velocity decision making, it’s important for product leaders to also advocate for its benefits.

 Sometimes, no amount of data or positivity can convince wary executives that it’s time for things to change, especially if the company’s stock price or revenues have yet to peak.
 In these cases, don’t be afraid to leverage fear, Ronen argued.

 By now, you should know and be able to cite the figures.
 Since 2000, 52% of Fortune 500 companies no longer exist.
-Only 12% of companies that were on the Fortune 500 list in 1955 were still on the list in 2016.
-Companies that don’t constantly stay a step ahead are by definition a step behind.
+Only about 10% of companies – 52, to be exact – that were on the Fortune 500 list in 1955 are still on the list in 2019.
+Companies that don’t constantly stay one step ahead are by definition already one step behind.

-In fact, striking fear is right out of Bezos’ playbook, as his recent shareholder letter clearly indicates: “Day 2 is stasis.
+In fact, striking fear is right out of Bezos’ playbook, as one shareholder letter clearly indicates: “Day 2 is stasis.
 Followed by irrelevance.
 Followed by excruciating, painful decline.
 Followed by death.”